Effect of Hurricane Katrina on the Louisiana Superdome: Professional sports

 After the events surrounding Katrina, the Superdome was not used during the 2005 NFL season.
 The New Orleans Saints played four of their scheduled home games at LSU's Tiger Stadium in Baton Rouge, three at the Alamodome in San Antonio, and one at Giants Stadium in East Rutherford, New Jersey.
-Their first "home" game was played on September 19, 2005 against the New York Giants at Giants Stadium, which resulted in a 27–10 loss.
+Their first "home" game was played on September 25, 2006 against the Atlanta Falcons, which resulted in a 23–3 win.

 On October 21, 2005, owner Tom Benson issued a statement saying that he had not made any decision about the future of the Saints.
 The San Antonio Express-News reported that sources close to the Saints' organization said that Benson planned to void his lease agreement with New Orleans by declaring the Superdome unusable.
 However, the Saints announced that they would be returning to New Orleans, with the first home game taking place on September 25, 2006 against the Atlanta Falcons on Monday Night Football.
 Before that first game, the team announced it had sold out its entire home schedule to season ticket holders — a first in the franchise's history.